 From Aid 1 (Salt Flats), head north following the same flagging for almost three more miles, and then turn east following the same flagging and then pin-flags for about another 3 miles where you’ll reach Aid Station 2 (Now known as NO Post), at 15.5 miles.

 You’ll have transitioned off the salt and will now be on the classic firm sand of the salt basin.
 It’s a little like running on the beach near the water line.
-The big post stuck in the salt here is a mysterious relic from the past and serves as a great marker for the aid station.
+The big post stuck in the salt just paid AS2 is a mysterious relic from the past and serves as a great marker.

-From NO Post, follow pin-flags north for just over a mile where you’ll intersect the hard-pack, dirt road that connects
+From Aid Station 2 (NO Post), follow pin-flags north for just over a mile where you’ll intersect the hard-pack, dirt road that connects

-Floating Island to Silver Island, turn left following the big flour arrows and pin-flags and head west on that road.
+Floating Island to Silver Island…turn left following the pin-flags and head west on that road.
 Follow this road due west for a mile and a half, where it enters the brushy landscape at the foot of Silver Island.
 The road ultimately winds around to head south, where it joins the Silver Island Loop road.
-Follow the flour arrows and pin-flagging South, then continue following the pin-flags to Aid Station 3 (Cobb Peak Rd), at 22.6 miles and prepare for the first real climb of the run.
+Follow the pin-flagging South, then continue following the pin-flags to Aid Station 3 (Cobb Peak Rd), at 22.6 miles and prepare for the first real climb of the run.